Deventer (Netherlands Overijssel)

 |02 Jul 22:30 / 03 Jul - 14:00 (overnight)||Emden, Germany|

 |03 Jul 16:00 / 04 Jul - 05:00 (overnight)||Delfzijl, Holland|

 |04 Jul||IJsselmeer Lake|

 |04 Jul 23:00 / 05 Jul - 06:00 (overnight)||Lelystad, Holland|

 |06 Jul 20:00 / 07 Jul - 09:00 (overnight)||Gorinchem, Holland|

 |07 Jul 15:00 / 08 Jul - 06:00 (overnight)||Nijmegen, Holland|

 |08 Jul 17:00 / 09 Jul - 06:30 (overnight)||Krefeld, Germany|

 |09 Jul 09:00||Arriving in Dusseldorf, Germany|

 Port Deventer cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Deventer, Holland.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Deventer, Netherlands Overijssel.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.